calbrch01/HSQL/README.md

 ## HPCC Platform Installation

-To execute the generated ECL code, you need to install HPCC platform on your machine.
+To execute the generated ECL code, you need to install HPCC client tool on your local machine/computer.
 From [Platform Download](https://HPCC Systems.com/download#HPCC-Platform) select your Operating System for "Gold" version and follow the provided instruction.

 ## Setup VS Code

-Once HPCC Platform is installed, you need to setup ECL Language extension in your VS Code.
+Once HPCC client tool is installed, you need to setup ECL Language extension in your VS Code.

 - Open VS Code
 - On the left side menu, open "Extension" or use (Ctrl + Shit + X).